 Some sales objections can be overcome with a simple counterargument.
-Others require a more delicate form of persuasion.
+Others require a more delicate form of persuasion (see this list of the top persuasion techniques).
 But if you can learn to anticipate and address the most common sales objections, you can instantly make yourself a better salesperson—and increase your close rate dramatically.

 Table of Contents

 - General Strategies for Overcoming Objections in Sales

 - The Most Common Sales Objections